Do You Really Need 10,000 Steps Per Day?

 "To me, this study suggests there's more benefit to light activity than we were previously thinking there might be," she says.

-Of course, the researchers point out, they'd like to know much more about how walking may affect other health parameters such as quality of life and memory and cognitive function.
+Of course, the researchers point out, they would like to know much more about how walking may affect other health parameters such as quality of life and memory and cognitive function.
 It's possible that walking a greater number of steps each day could influence these outcomes.

 Another thing Janz notes is that this study only measures walking.
-It didn't measure things that many of us do that don't require steps, things like gardening, swimming, biking, or many other activities.
+It didn't measure things that many of us do that don't require steps, things like gardening, swimming or biking.
 And it's safe to assume some women in the study were doing these other things that can influence health as well.

-And Janz says, remember the federal exercise guidelines call for 150 minutes per week of moderate physical activity, which includes all kinds of daily movement, not just steps.
+And Janz says to remember the federal exercise guidelines call for 150 minutes per week of moderate physical activity, which includes all kinds of daily movement, not just steps.

 So, if 10,000 steps has been feeling out of reach to you, it may be time reset those factory settings on your fitness tracker.
 Instead, try to hit at least 4,400 a day, along with daily activities that you enjoy.
 And stick to it.